Linda Oubré

-Linda Oubré is the president of Whittier College and a professor of business administration at the college.
+Linda Oubré is an American academic administrator who served as president of Whittier College from 2018 to 2023.

 Early life and education

 Oubré grew up in Los Angeles and was a first-generation college student whose grandparents did not finish elementary school, but were labor and civil rights activists.
 She graduated from Hollywood High School, and earned a B.A. in economics from the University of California, Los Angeles in 1980.
 After college she worked for a commercial bank before earning an MBA from Harvard Business School in 1984, and an Ed.D. in higher education management from the University of Pennsylvania.

 Career

 After Oubré graduated from Harvard Business School she worked in the admissions department.
 She was a founder of BriteSmile, and worked with the company from 1998 until 2002, including serving as president of the company when it went public on NASDAQ.

 She has worked in multiple companies including Tri Com Ventures, Times Mirror Company, Syncom Capital, and the Walt Disney Company.
 In 2003, Oubré was an executive in residence at the University of California, Davis, and she returned in 2011 to work in corporate relations, business development, and was the chief diversity officer for the Graduate School of Management.

 In 2012, Oubré moved to San Francisco State University where she was the Dean of the College of Business.
 In 2018, Oubré was named president of Whittier College.
-She is the first African-American and the third female to serve as president of the college.
+She is the first African-American and the third woman to serve as president of the college.

-Oubré's presidency at Whittier College has been criticized as using fear, intimidation and legal threats to silence critics.
-Concerns initially surrounded Oubré's November 2022 mid-season announcement of the elimination of football, lacrosse, and the men's and women's golf programs from the college which plagiarized text from a 2019 Forbes article.
-Concerns about college enrollment, nepotism in hiring, qualifications of senior administrators, and hostility towards critics became more pressing.
-Alumni and community partners have written open letters to Oubré outlining concerns and asking questions.
-Prior to her 2023 "State of the College" address, Oubré indicated that the address would be virtual due to safety concerns on campus and going further in March 2023 to indicate that she had received racialized death threats.
-California Public Records Act requests to the City of Whittier, Whittier Police Department and the Los Angeles County Sheriff's office indicate no such threats had been made.